 Bearer: British Monarchy.

-It has been interpreted by me, illuminated with lights and shadows, outlined in Sable, with an ogee external shape and with a metal beaten finishing.
+Arms painted by me, highlighted with lights and shadows, outlined in Sable, with an ogee external shape and with a metal and iridescent finishing.

 Bearer: Charles III of the United Kingdom.